Maeve Binchy: Awards and honours

 In 1978, Binchy won a Jacob's Award for her RTÉ play, Deeply Regretted By.
 A 1993 photograph of her by Richard Whitehead belongs to the collection of the National Portrait Gallery and a painting of her by Maeve McCarthy, commissioned in 2005, is on display in the National Gallery of Ireland.

 In 1999, she received the British Book Award for Lifetime Achievement.
 In 2000, she received a People of the Year Award.
 In 2001, Scarlet Feather won the W H Smith Book Award for Fiction, defeating works by Joanna Trollope and then Booker winner Margaret Atwood, amongst other contenders.

 In 2007, she received the Irish PEN Award, joining writers including John B. Keane, Brian Friel, Edna O'Brien, William Trevor, John McGahern and Seamus Heaney.

 In 2010, she received a lifetime achievement award from the Irish Book Awards.
 In 2012, she received an Irish Book Award in the "Irish Popular Fiction Book" category for A Week in Winter.

 Posthumous

 There were posthumous proposals to name a new Liffey crossing "Binchy Bridge" in memory of the writer.
 Ultimately the bridge was named for trade unionist Rosie Hackett.

 In September 2012, a new garden behind the Dalkey Library in County Dublin was dedicated in memory of Binchy.

 In 2014, University College Dublin announced the first annual Maeve Binchy Travel Award.
 The €4000 award will help student winners "pursue a novel travel trip to enhance their writing skills".

-Irish show Derry Girls's fan favorite character Colm McCool played by Kevin McAleer mentions in season 3 episode 1 he's a reader of Ms. Binchy, a nod to her works in the era and generation.